Corozal: The Early Years, 1795-1803

 The next day, Monday, September 19, Ortega

-informed the Governor about the ceremony
+informed the Governor about

 in which he took over: